 One author sadly had all three stories disqualified for being under the 100-word requirement.
 Another entrant had one of their three stories disqualified for being 99 words.
 There was a word that should have been hyphenated but it still only counts as one word.
 Another of the same entrant’s story was 103 words for no apparent reason other than having too many words, which was a shame.
 Even more so that the remaining story was only 97 words so also disqualified.

 Another ended up being 99 words because a time period hadn’t been hyphenated (two week break instead of two-week break).
 Fortunately the author had sent in two other stories, one of which I preferred anyway so that went through to the final judging.

 The winning stories are ones that I reacted most favourably to.
 They were clever, surprising, eek-making (in a good way),or gave me a warm fuzzy feeling (without being sickly).
-Sometimes a story beats another because it has a stronger link to the theme so it’s worth writing a story to the theme rather than tweaking a story you already have to loosely fit it.
+Sometimes a story beats another because it has a strong link to the theme – and this is very much the case this month – so it’s often worth writing a story to the theme rather than tweaking a story you already have to loosely fit it.